hajatiimi/tictactoe-server/docs/report.md

 space.

+## Software engineering considerations

+Python - Everything implemented in Python 3.
+Python was a natural selection due to the reasonable Python familiarity of every team member.

+Logging - Python logging is used so the level of debug message output is easy to control.

+Testing - There is no automated unit testing or other testing implemented.
+In a production quality implementation this would naturally be needed.
+For this exercise we considered this to be out of scope.

 ## Missing features and improvement suggestions

 * We have not implemented a formal specification for the protocol.
 Nevertheless, even with the informal protocol example